 DigiDoc is a transdisciplinary group, which covers many aspects and methodologies of research applied to the many aspects of digital communication.
 It is our aim to understand how the digital revolution is changing both social communication and information studies.
 We aim at contribute to a number of strategic areas of significant social and economic impact, including:

 • Information Studies: It is the original field of knowledge and expertise of our group.
-We focus especially on SEO.
+We focus especially on SEO and social communication applied to journalism and advertising in digital environments.

 • Inequality in the Digital World: In this research line we wonder how income inequality (and other related inequalities) are reflected in the digital media and networks.
 Especially we study how the digital divide might affect the way in which people access to digital information.